KeepsItCrypt0/PulseStrategy/README.md

 MicroStrategy executed a leveraged Bitcoin play by holding Bitcoin as its reserve asset, then capitalizing on the rising stock prices that were a result of holding Btc, then expanding its supply, and using the proceeds to buy more Btc, that made their stock prices rise again in a feedback loop and By May 2025 MicroStrategy had accumulated 506,137 BTC worth roughly $50.6 billion at $100k per

-This virtuous cycle has made MicroStrategy a “Bitcoin proxy” for investors, and by leveraging market premiums to amass more of its core asset and MicroStrategy delivers more value to its shareholders.
+This virtuous cycle has made MicroStrategy a “Bitcoin proxy” for investors, and by leveraging market premiums to amass more of its core asset MicroStrategy delivers more value to its shareholders.

 PulseStrategy is a DeFi product designed to mirror MicroStrategy but by accumulating and leveraging PulseChain as a reserve asset instead of btc.